 From the production floor perspective, nothing changed at the station level — the PLCs, HMIs, and operator workflows are identical to before.
 Every part counted at every station now flows to a queryable database within seconds of being produced, and that data is visible to everyone who needs it — live, from anywhere in the facility.

 Supervisors check current shift progress from their phones without leaving their office.
 Engineering pulls six months of production data for a yield analysis in under a minute.
 When a station goes down, it's visible on the dashboard immediately — response time improves because the problem is visible the moment it happens rather than when the next manual walkthrough occurs.
+(This kind of multi-station integration is the bread and butter of our test automation services.)

 The Bottom Line